orange451/RSGui/README.md

 If you would like to JUST use the runescape fonts for your projects, you can access them easily with:

-RSGuiFrame.FONT_BOLD.drawStringShadow( graphics, "Hello World!" + ChatColor.GREEN + " Green text!" );
+RSGuiFrame.FONT_BOLD.drawStringShadow( graphics, "Hello World!" + ChatColor.GREEN + " Green text!", 0, 0 );

 RSGuiFrame.FONT_REGULAR.drawString( graphics, "Smaller text.
-No shadow." );
+No shadow.", 0, 16 );